Geotraces: GEOTRACES cruises

 The central component of GEOTRACES is a series of cruises spanning the global ocean and sampling the full water column.
 These dedicated GEOTRACES cruises collect seawater for analysis of a wide range of trace element and isotopes.
 This strategy is guided by the principle that more will be learned through complementary investigation of multiple trace elements than can be achieved in an exhaustive study of one element in isolation.

+The first GEOTRACES cruise was cruise GPc06 in August 2005 in the North Pacific, though the program was officially launched in January/February 2010.
+The first U.S. GEOTRACES cruise was in fall 2010 on the R/V Knorr in the North Atlantic.